 Alcohol and medication can be a dangerous mix.
-Doctors recommend avoiding alcohol while taking most drugs.
-Not only can alcohol interfere with a medication’s ability to its job, but the alcohol-drug interaction may also cause unsafe side effects.
+Doctors recommend avoiding alcohol while taking a number of drugs.

 The specific side effects that an antibiotic can cause depends on the drug.
 However, some common side effects of antibiotics include:

 Alcohol can also cause side effects.
-These can include:
+These include:

 - digestive problems, such as stomach pain, diarrhea, and ulcers

 - flushing (reddening and warming of your skin)

 - severe headache

 In most cases, these side effects go away on their own.
 If you think you’re having a medical emergency, call 911 or your local emergency services number immediately.

 The warning label on your antibiotic should include information about alcohol use.